Latest News

 The Red River Gorge is the second location on our list in the Daniel Boone National Forest and one of the best scenic locations in the entire state.
 Unusual rock formations and sandstone cliffs attract tourists and rock-climbing enthusiasts, and you’ll have the opportunity to see stone arches that will take your breath away.

 Hiking, canoeing, and picnicking are popular activities in the Red River Gorge.
-Hunting and trapping are also permitted, as long as you follow state regulations.
+Hunting and trapping are also permitted as long as you follow state regulations.

 The Mary Todd Lincoln House